dogecoin/dogecoin/doc/dnsseed-policy.md

 network and must not be retained longer than necessary nor disclosed to any third party.

-5. Information gathered as a result of the operators node-spidering (not from DNS queries) may be freely published or retained, but only if this data was not made more complete by biasing node connectivity (a violation of expectation (1)).
+5. Information gathered as a result of the operator's node-spidering (not from DNS queries) may be freely published or retained, but only if this data was not made more complete by biasing node connectivity (a violation of expectation (1)).